The ESG Diversity Standard Index

 How does it work?

-A Global or Regional report can be prepared for:
+A Global or Regional report can be prepared for all staff, including leadership.

-• Customers must first license and deploy Diversity Atlas to its staff / teams.
+• Customers license and deploy Diversity Atlas to their staff / teams.

-• Once completed, customers will request a SDI report from their dashboard
+• Once completed, customers request a SDI report from their dashboard

 • As part of the assessment, some HR data will be required – this is submitted using an online form